suvendu021/NetflixGpt/README.md

 - use searchMovie api of tmdb to seach entered movie and show it to our screen
 - reusing our movieList component
 - make our website responsive
+- some features like movieInfo when click to moviecard added

 # NEVER USE (NPM AUDIT FIX --FORCE) BREAK YOUR PROJECT(----FIX BUG ------)